On fundamental results for pushable homomorphisms of oriented graphs: Characterization of push equivalent orientations

-Therefore, as all odd cycles are directable due to Proposition~\ref{odd_directable}(i), the only case that we are yet to consider is when $G$ is a $2$-connected bipartite graph of diameter $2$ whose cycles are all non-directable.
+Therefore, as all odd cycles are directable (forward or backward), the only case that we are yet to consider is when $G$ is a $2$-connected bipartite graph of diameter $2$ whose cycles are all non-directable.
 Therefore, $G$ must be a complete bipartite graph $K_{m,n}$, where $n \geq 3$ and $m \geq 2$.
 However, it is not possible to obtain an orientation of $K_{2,3}$ so that all its cycles are non-directable.
-Thus, such $\overrightarrow{G}$ cannot exist.
+Thus, such a graph $\overrightarrow{G}$ cannot exist.
 This completes the proof. \end{proof}